Luscas-Fernandes/SplitMyTrack/README.md

 This code downloads any song you choose from youtube and breaks it into four instruments:
 "Other", "Vocals", "Bass" and "Drums"

-After downloading, it uses Demucs Music Source Separation: https://github.com/adefossez/demucs, to separate the four instruments.
+It uses Demucs Music Source Separation: https://github.com/adefossez/demucs to separate the four instruments.